 Seven Common Misconceptions about Laser Eye Surgery

-Laser Eye Surgery is the most commonly performed elective procedure in the world, yet misconceptions remain…
+Laser Eye Surgery has become the most common elective procedure in the world.
+Yet, myths and misconceptions persist…

 Misconception 1: “Complications are common and serious”

-Nonetheless, the relative risk associated with the procedure is extremely low when compared with the potential benefits.
-In fact, when performed by an expert surgeon with the help of the most up-to-date technology, the chances of experiencing even a small compromise to your vision are around 1 in 1,000.
+Still, the relative risks associated with Laser Eye Surgery are extremely low.
+When performed by an expert surgeon with access to the latest technology, the risk of experiencing even a small compromise to your vision is thought to be around 1 in 1,000.

 Misconception 2: “Laser Eye Surgery can only treat short-sightedness”